anotherainaa/Effective_Testing_With_RSpec/chapter-8/ch_8_notes.md

 - What's covered?
   - information RSpec stores about each spec
-  - how to tage examples with custom information
+  - how to tag examples with custom information
   - how to perform expensive setup only when you need to
   - how to run only a subset of your